reinator/tutorial_metabarcoding/_pages/handsOn_2.md

 Have a look at their websites:

 [Hicanu](https://github.com/marbl/canu/releases/tag/v2.1)

 [Hifiasm](https://github.com/chhylp123/hifiasm)

-Now let’s run the assembly on our subsamples:
+Now let’s run the assembly on our subsamples.

-Let’s create a folder for each assembly we are going to run, as both assemblers create a lot of different outputs:
+First, make sure you are in your species directory that you created at your home directory in our first hands-on tutorial (`~/<species_folder>/`, e.g. `~/v_atalanta/`).
+Then let’s create a directory for each assembly we are going to run, as both assemblers create a lot of different outputs:

 ```console
 mkdir hicanu